s153242/Badminton-Few-shot-learning/index.md

   <video src="nish_vinc_point_1.mp4" width="250" height="250" controls preload></video>

 </p>
-In this work I distinguish between five stroke types: Smash, Net, Lop, Backhand and serve divided into eight categories due to differentiating left and right movement of Lop, Net and smash.
+In this work I distinguish between five stroke types: Smash, Net, Lop, Backhand and Serve divided into eight categories due to differentiating left and right movement of Lop, Net and Smash.
 In addition, this work test two different video crop types: Half-field crop and Player-crop.
 Down below is shown two data samples for each shot type for both video crop types.

 ## Half-court Crop
 Half-court crop extracts the side of the court the player modeled is on.
 In my case it is always the player closest to the camera to simplify the problem.